-In January 2017 I was invited by muf architects for a data study for Whitechapel, London.
+In January 2017 I was commissioned by muf architects to conduct a data study to support their public realm strategy for Whitechapel, London.

-This analysis shows that there is a lack of green in the abstractions, which could be related to a lack of green and overrepresentation of greyness in the neighbourhood (asphalt, sidewalks, buildings, etc.).
+The lack of green in the abstractions could be related to a lack of green and overrepresentation of greyness in the neighbourhood (asphalt, sidewalks, buildings, etc.).

 With this art-based approach of analysing the data I tried to capture a more qualitative view of the neighbourhood that visually demonstrates a concern and deficiency in the current urban fabric of the area.

 Colour analysis of Instagram data for Whitechapel, London - Study and visuals by Saba Golchehr ©